ideonate/jhsingle-native-proxy/README.md

 jhsingle-native-proxy --port 8000 --destport 8505 -- streamlit hello --server.port {port} --server.headless True --server.enableCORS False
 ```

-Use the --prefix option to specify the first part of the URL to listen to (and then strip before forwarding).
+Use the JUPYTERHUB_SERVICE_PREFIX env var to specify the first part of the URL to listen to (and then strip before forwarding).
 E.g.
---prefix /user/dan will mean requests on http://localhost:888/user/dan/something will forward to http://localhost:8500/something
+JUPYTERHUB_SERVICE_PREFIX=/user/dan will mean requests on http://localhost:8888/user/dan/something will forward to http://localhost:8500/something

 You can also specify --ip 0.0.0.0 for the address to listen on.